Van Gogh - At Eternity's Gate

 It is the story of an artist who has to pay a high price to challenge society's norms, and we come close to the artist during his most productive period.
 In the areas around Arles in France he creates paintings with strong brushstrokes and intense colors.
 The lonely Vincent only feels good in the company of artist friend Gauguin (Oscar Isaac) and his beloved older brother Theo (Rupert Friend).
 Most people believe that his art is crazy, and after cutting of and giving his ear to a female acquaintance, the villagers write off the artist himself as crazy.
 Vincent ends up at an institution where a priest (Mads Mikkelsen) helps him to get some sort of insight as to why he is misunderstood - maybe he is painting for people who are not yet born?

 Willem Dafoe was awarded an Actress Award at a Volpi Cup during the Venice Film Festival for the role of van Gogh, and has also been nominated for numerous film awards, including a Golden Globe.
-In January he was also Oscar-nominated for Best Male Leading Role.
-Director Julian Schnabel has previously made films such as The Butterfly in the Glass Cup and Before Night Falls.
+In 2019 he was also Oscar-nominated for Best Male Leading Role.
+Director Julian Schnabel has previously made films such as The Diving Bell and the Butterfly and Before Night Falls.

 |Actors:||Willem Dafoe, Rupert Friend, Oscar Isaac, Mads Mikkelsen, Mathieu Amalric, Emmanuelle Seigner|